SANTA ANA (CNS) - The total number of coronavirus cases in Orange County is up to 464 today after health officials reported 37 new ones.

 Officials have said they have shifted policy on cities with populations of less than 25,000, such as Laguna Beach, and began releasing statistics on those cities.

-Laguna Beach has 22 cases, La Palma has six cases, and Villa Park, Laguna Woods and Los Alamitos have no cases.
+Laguna Beach has 22 cases, La Palma has six cases, and Villa Park, Laguna Woods and Los Alamitos did not have a number of cases listed.
+Officials say the number for those cities will not be released until they record 5 or more cases.

 Twenty-eight new diagnoses were reported by 1 p.m.
 Sunday.
 Eighty-five new cases were recorded on Saturday, and 70 on Friday.